sylviacastroco/react-scoreboard/README.md

 ## How To Use 🔧

-From your command line, clone and run Simplefolio:
+From your command line, clone and run React-Scoreboard:

 ```bash
 # Clone this repository